openreplay/documentation/content/deployment/deploy-aws.md

 1. Go to AWS EC2 Dashboard
 2. 'Launch a new instance'
 3. Select your AMI.
 For this guide, we'll be using *Ubuntu Server 20.04 LTS*
 4. Choose your instance type.
-The minimum specs are `2 vCPUs, 8 GB of RAM, 50 GB of storage`.
-So, we recommend the `t3.large` (or an equivalent) for a low/moderate volume.
+The minimum specs are `2 vCPUs, 8 GB of RAM, 50 GB of storage`, otherwise OpenReplay backend services won't simply start.
+So, we recommend **at least** the `t3.large` (or an equivalent), which is enough for a low/moderate volume.
 If you're expecting high traffic, you should scale from here.
 5. Configure Instance Details: Tune the Network/Subnet parameters if needed or simply keep the defaults
 6. Add Storage: Set the size to 50 GB (General Purpose SSD (gp2))
 7. Add Tags: Tune the parameters or keep the defaults